mohamedndiaye/kaldi_wolof_asr/README.md

 3. **test** - speech data and transcription (verified) for testing the ASR system (Kaldi ASR format)
 4. **dev_unverified** - original speech data and transcription (NOT verified, contains mispronunciations)
 5. **test_unverified** - original speech data and transcription (NOT verified, contains mispronunciations)
-6. **local** - for now, contains the Wolof vocabulary.
+6. **local** - for now, contains the Wolof vocabulary (one without vowel length contrast, and another one containing vowel length contrasted units).
 Once you will ran the *run.sh* script it will contain the *dict/* and *lang/* directories needed to build the ASR system.

 *LM/* directory contains 2 text corpus, the language model and its perplexity computed from the *dev* and *test* datasets.

-The package contains also 2 *lang/* directories to build whether an ASR system without vowel length contrast modelling whether with vowel length contrast modelling.
-1. **lang** - contains the lexicon without vowel length tag
-2. **lang_lengthLabel**  - contains the lexicon with vowel length tag (on /a/,/e/,/E/,/o/,/O/)

 #### PUBLICATION ON WOLOF SPEECH & LM DATA
 More details on the corpus and how it was collected can be found on the following publication (please cite this bibtex if you use this data).